fenkicorp/kjmistry/_treatments/radiographs.md

 ---
 layout: treatment
-title: DFT - Endodontic Radiographs
+title: Endodontic Radiographs
 description: "A range of pre & post-operative periapicals showing completed RCTs.
 Reflections have been included where things have not been ideal."
 permalink: /treatments/radiographs/
 order: 1
 tags: [4, 21]
+titletag: DFT
 ---

 {% assign orderedTreatments = site.data.radiographs | sort:"order" %}